 The old song calls for us to go "down by the riverside" and this year more Hoosiers will be heeding that message.
 Hoosier Riverwatch, a DNR/Purdue University sponsored education program, are continuing to hold workshops around the state.

-The next volunteer stream monitoring workshops will be held at the Elkhart County Conservation Club on September 25 and 26, 2003.
+The final volunteer stream monitoring workshops of 2003 will be held at Holliday Park in Indianapolis on October 9 and 10.
 The training is free, but class sizes are limited to 24 participants for level one, and 16 participants for level two.
 Persons interested in participating must make a prior reservation.

 "Education is an important mission of the DNR," said John Goss, DNR director.
 "These local stream monitor volunteers will take home knowledge and a commitment that they will pass on to others who will, in turn, bring more people into the circle of those committed to protecting and improving our resources.
 When we accomplish widening that circle we are successful."

 A level one training workshop will be held Thursday, October 9, from 8:30 a.m. to 4 p.m.
 The workshop will provide general education in water quality issues and introductory-level training in monitoring the health of rivers and streams through physical, chemical, and biological testing.
 After completion of this training, volunteers can perform stream testing, submit data to the statewide volunteer stream-monitoring database (www.HoosierRiverwatch.com), and teach students how to monitor.

 A Level II training workshop will be held Friday, October 10, from 8:30 a.m. to 4 p.m.
 Level II training includes a complete review of Level I training, hands-on practice using the Hach Stream Survey chemical testing kit, learning advanced water quality monitoring techniques, and training in quality assurance procedures to ensure the validity of collected data.
 Level II certification is available only to those who have completed a full-day level one introductory workshop.